-The main framework documentation for many years has been the book Making Apps with Moqui (also in Chinese) but it was written in 2014 and is outdated.
-In spite of that it has the most comprehensive description of the core functionality in Moqui Framework and the basic data model and service patterns in Mantle Business Artifacts.
+The main framework documentation for many years was the book Making Apps with Moqui (also in Chinese) but it was written in 2014 and is outdated.
+All content from this book has been migrated to the wiki here on moqui.org and is available under the Documentation tab.

 Peer support resources are available to help us all help each other.
 Please understand that people who might respond are voluneers, people just like you, and Moqui is a community (not company) backed open source project.
 If you need more timely or consistent support, or support is more than a question on a specific topic, consider hiring a Service Provider to help you.